mtlang/blogpostapi/README.md

 As I mentioned earlier, this PoC would need some changes before it could be considered production ready.
 The following are several of those changes:

 * Enable termination protection on the EC2 instance
-* Place the instance in a private subnet
+* Place the instance in a private subnet.
+Remove the public IP address from the instance and remove the 0.0.0.0/0 rule from the security group
 * Use an ALB to make the instance publicly available
 * Use a database engine capable of remote access, and run it separately from the web server
 * Either implement the API using a serverless framework (Lambda, API gateway) or use an auto-scaling group to run as many instances as needed

-It would also be useful to flesh the API out with additional methods (delete a post, edit an existing post, etc.).
+It would also be useful to flesh the API out with additional methods (delete a post, edit an existing post, etc)